unpackdev/solgo/README.md

 zap.ReplaceGlobals(logger)
 ```

-I've deliberately not to pass logger as a reference to each struct, because I am lazy and in my eyes, it's not a good practice.
+I've deliberately decided not to pass logger as a reference to each struct.
+Truth to be told, with loggers, I am lazy to pass it everywhere...
 Instead, I'm using `zap.L()` function to get logger instance in each struct.

+One day we can do something more efficient with logging.
+For now, this is good enough.

 ## Usage